Swap Garlic Paste with Fresh Minced Garlic, Garlic Powder, Garlic Flakes, Dried Garlic, and Garlic Scapes.

 Garlic scapes are an ingredient that is gaining popularity among chefs and home cooks alike.

-With their pungent and slightly sweet taste, they make a great addition to any dish that calls for garlic.
+With their pungent and slightly sweet taste, they make a good addition to any dish that calls for garlic.

 Nutritionally, garlic scapes have many of the same benefits found in regular garlic.